 - Ask the PA or a representative of the facility if they permit shadowing/observation, and if so, what their rules and regulations are.

-- Explain that one of the admission criterion is to learn more about the profession*, the role and the responsibilities of a physician assistant.
+- Explain that one of the admission criteria is to learn more about the profession*, the role and the responsibilities of a physician assistant.

 - Ask if the PA would be interested in arranging for you to observe their work activities—emphasize observe only—no hands-on experience is permitted.